banzaicloud/koperator-docs/docs/benchmarks/_index.md

 1. Create a 3-broker Kafka Cluster using the [this YAML file](https://raw.githubusercontent.com/banzaicloud/koperator/master/docs/benchmarks/infrastructure/kafka.yaml).

-    This will install 3 brokers with fast ssd.
+    This will install 3 brokers with fast SSD.
 If you would like the brokers in different zones, modify the following configurations to match your environment and use them in the broker configurations:

     ```yaml
     apiVersion: kafka.banzaicloud.io/v1beta1
     kind: KafkaCluster